 FelinePC, a Houston-based managed IT service provider, proudly announces the receipt of HIPAA Seal of Compliance from Compliancy Group, the largest and most authoritative HIPAA compliance training and software provider in the United States.
 In this post, we’d like to share our experience working with Compliancy Group for the past few months and why we chose them to be the compliance partner for our business as well as our healthcare IT clients.
+Please note that this review was written solely based on our actual experience and is not sponsored by Compliancy Group.

 Why HIPAA matters a lot to FelinePC